kedacore/http-add-on/docs/scope.md

-# The Scope of the KEDA HTTP Add-on
+# Why build an HTTP add-on?

 Running production HTTP servers in Kubernetes is complicated and involves many pieces of infrastructure.
 The HTTP Add-on (called the "add-on" hereafter) aims to autoscale these HTTP servers, but does not aim to extend beyond that scope.
 Generally, this project only aims to do two things: